All articles

 • Speak in a stiff robot voice.
 Pick your writing tone — warm, professional, or direct — during onboarding, and every draft uses it.
 The AI also matches urgency to deadline proximity; a reminder three weeks out reads differently than a nudge the day before.

 • Lose track.
 Every email, every AI decision, every task state change is captured.
-Scroll the Activity tab to see exactly what happened.
+Open any thread to see the full message log; open any task to see its history strip.

 Where you stay in the loop